Comark Demo

 ## How it works

-1. Add `@comark/markdown-it` to VitePress's markdown-it config
+1. Add `comark/plugins/syntax` to VitePress's markdown-it config

 2. Register Vue components globally in the theme